 4. Bandwidth Scheduling and Operations.
-[Each Party shall comply at all times with the provisions of the BTO Operating Agreement in respect of each Transaction.
-To the extent that any provisions of the BTO Operating Agreement are inconsistent in any manner with the terms of a Transaction, the provisions of the BTO Operating Agreement shall prevail to the extent of such inconsistency.]
 Seller shall be solely responsible for the provision of all local distribution facilities, ports, interconnection facilities, network equipment, testing equipment and procedures, and the maintenance and repair of the foregoing, up to each relevant Demarcation Point, and for other facilities or actions necessary for it to sell and provide the Bandwidth Units being sold hereunder.
 Buyer shall be solely responsible for the provision of all local distribution facilities, ports, interconnection facilities, network equipment, testing equipment and procedures, and the maintenance and repair of the foregoing, up to each relevant Demarcation Point, and for other facilities or actions necessary for it to purchase and accept the Bandwidth Units being purchased hereunder.
 In addition, Buyer shall be responsible for any costs and/or expenses associated with its interconnection to Seller at the Demarcation Point within any particular Pooling Point.
 Buyer shall conduct its operations and use Bandwidth Units in a manner that does not interrupt, impair or interfere with the operations of Seller’s system Seller may, however, request (in writing) Buyer’s consent to improve, upgrade, modify or add to a Pooling Point, a Demarcation Point, or a Segment (any such improvement, upgrade, modification or addition, being hereinafter referred to as an “Upgrade”).
 Seller shall not be permitted to effect any Upgrade unless and until either (y) Buyer shall have consented in writing to such Upgrade, which consent shall not be unreasonably withheld or delayed, or (z) Buyer shall have failed to provide any written objection to such requested Upgrade within seven (7) days after delivery of the aforementioned written request.
 Regularly scheduled and emergency maintenance and repair may be conducted with respect to any Pooling Point, a Demarcation Point, or a Segment (any such maintenance and repair, being hereinafter referred to as “Maintenance”) so long as Buyer is given notice of such Maintenance that is commercially reasonable under the circumstances.
 Any permitted Upgrade or Maintenance (other than emergency Maintenance) shall occur between 8:00 p.m. and 6:00 a.m. (local time at the applicable Pooling Point), and no QoS failure shall be deemed to have occurred during any emergency Maintenance or to the extent that such Upgrade or Maintenance (other than emergency Maintenance) occurs during such hours.
 Each Party is responsible for requesting the Pooling Point Administrator (or its relevant agents or sub-contractors) to provide the Demarcation Point at a particular Pooling Point.
 The monitoring of the performance will be reported and logged by the Pooling Point Administrator (or its relevant agents or sub-contractors).
 Absent manifest error, the Pooling Point Administrator’s (or its relevant agent’s or sub-contractor’s) decisions regarding scheduling and testing shall be conclusive as between the Parties.
 The Parties agree to accept the Pooling Point Administrator’s (or its relevant agent’s or sub-contractor’s) declaration to the Parties of any event of Force Majeure with respect to the Pooling Point or related facilities.

 5. Payments/Settlements.